larixsoft/gst-tsfilter-plugin/docker/README.md

-# Docker for gst-tsfilter
+# Docker for gst-tsfilter-plugin

-This directory contains Docker configuration for building and running the gst-tsfilter project in a containerized environment.
+This directory contains Docker configuration for building and running the gst-tsfilter-plugin project in a containerized environment.

 ## Quick Start